cgpalmer/ms4/README.md

 2. As a first-time user, I want to be able to immediately see what the website is about.
 3. As a first-time user, I want to be able to create an account.
 4. As a first-time user, I want to be able to log in with my new account.
-5. As a first-time user, I want to be able to purchase something without having to create and account.
+5. As a first-time user, I want to be able to purchase something without having to create an account.

 #### Returning user